Powers of Edge Ideals with Linear Quotients: Introduction

-We answer this question in the affirmative; that is, we prove that the second and higher order powers of the edge ideal of the anticycle graph on at least 5 vertices admit linear quotients by constructing an explicit and surprisingly simple linear quotient ordering.
-This provides a class of edge ideals whose sufficiently high powers have linear quotients, and a first step towards an analogous characterization to Nevo and Peeva's conjectured characterization \cite[Open Problem 1.11]{NP13} of edge ideals whose sufficiently high powers have linear resolutions.
-For work related to this conjecture see, for example, \cite{banerjee15}, \cite{n18}, \cite{nevo}, and \cite{Nevo2009LINEARRO}.
+We answer this question in the affirmative in Theorem \ref{anticycle-theorem}; that is, we prove that the second and higher order powers of the edge ideal of the anticycle graph on at least 5 vertices admit linear quotients by constructing an explicit and surprisingly simple linear quotient ordering.
+This provides the first class of so-called gap-free graphs whose edge ideals do not have linear quotients, but whose second and higher powers have linear quotients.
+Such classes of graphs are of significant interest, given their connection to Nevo and Peeva's open conjecture in \cite{NP13} that sufficiently high powers of the edge ideal of a gap-free graph have linear resolutions, and the related open conjecture in \cite{EFHHKM} that if the $N$th power of an edge ideal $I$ has linear quotients, then so does $I^k$ for all $k\geq N$.
+For recent work related to these conjectures see, for example, \cite{banerjee15}, \cite{BBKH}, \cite{bigdeli}, \cite{n18}, \cite{erey}, \cite{mv}, \cite{nevo}, and \cite{Nevo2009LINEARRO}.

 We now outline the contents of this paper.
-In Section 2 we collect some preliminary definitions and facts regarding the linear quotient property of edge ideals that we will use throughout the paper.
-In Section 3 we prove in Theorem \ref{mainthm} that the powers of an edge ideal with linear quotients also admit linear quotients; our linear quotient ordering appears in Construction \ref{ordering}.
+In Section 2 we collect some preliminary definitions and facts regarding the linear quotient property of monomial ideals that we will use throughout the paper.
+In Section 3 we prove in Theorem \ref{mainthm} that the powers of a quadratic monomial ideal with linear quotients also admit linear quotients; our linear quotient ordering appears in Construction \ref{ordering}.
+We also provide a counterexample to \cite[Conjecture 4.1]{EFHHKM}; see Example \ref{counterex} and Remark \ref{counterrem}.
 In Section 4 we use this linear quotient ordering to provide explicit formulas for the projective dimension and Betti numbers of powers of edge ideals of whisker graphs.
 In Section 5 we prove in Theorem \ref{anticycle-theorem} that the higher order powers of the edge ideal of the anticycle graph have linear quotients; our ordering appears in Construction \ref{anticycle-order}.
 Finally, in Section 6, we examine the problem of finding linear quotient orderings from a computational perspective using new and original methods on Macaulay2 \cite{M2} and highlight some relevant examples that support our work.
 Our code used to execute these computations as well as relevant documentation can be found in \cite{MSM24}.